 - Energy Facility Contractor Group (EFCOG).
 One of EFCOG’s 13 Working Groups is the Project Management Working Group (PMWG) with a sub-group that focuses on Earned Value Management Systems.
 Similar to the NDIA IPMD’s working relationship with the DoD (PARCA and DCMA), the PMWG is actively working to address and resolve earned value management related issues as well as to establish best practices with the DOE Office of Acquisition and Project Management (OAPM).

-- A copy of the ANSI/EIA 748 Standard for EVMS can be purchased from the ANSI online store at webstore.ansi.org.
+- A copy of the ANSI/EIA 748 (now EIA 748) Standard for EVMS can be purchased from the SAE International online store at store.sae.org.
 The current version is Version C, published March 2013.
 Purchase a single copy for personal use or purchase a subscription for an organization.